France ~ Dordogne & Gironde

 Horses: The horses used are mostly locally bred French saddle horses of between 14.2hh and 15.2hh.
 They are owned by your French guide, Michel, and are well schooled, good-natured and a sensible but forward going and responsive ride.
 Saddles are either English, 'Maclellans' (which are a comfortable cross between an English and western saddle), with western style also available for those who wish.
 Most of the horses are ridden western style and are used to neck reining and to a light contact with the mouth.
 The horses are tacked up / prepared for rides by Michel and saddle bags are provided where necessary.
 Rides are normally limited to a maximum of 6 guests and are lead by Michel who is French and owns the horses.
-He is an experienced, knowledgeable guide and speaks fluent English and has a real interest in local history, culture, food and wine.
+He is an experienced, knowledgeable guide, who speaks fluent English and has a real interest in local history, culture, food and wine.

-Pace and experience required: To join these rides you should have a reasonable amount of previous riding experience and should be secure and comfortable on a well-schooled horse at a walk, trot and canter over varied terrain.
-The pace is fairly slow to moderate overall and quite relaxed (the Bordeaux ride offers more chances to canter) so these are ideal choices for riders of an intermediate standard or above.
+Pace and experience required: To join these rides you should have a reasonable amount of previous riding experience and be secure and comfortable on a well-schooled horse at a walk, trot and canter over varied terrain.
+The riding pace is relaxed, fairly slow to moderate overall (the Bordeaux ride offering the most chances to canter) so these are ideal choices for riders of an intermediate standard or above.
 Riding hours on the itineraries that are based from one hotel - The Moulin de Labique and Chateau de Rouffiac Rides - can be tailored to suit so novice riders and those with more limited riding experience, can join these programmes.
 The rider weight limit is 86kgs (13 stone 7lbs).